Kenkyū-gakuen Station

 Concourse level of Kenkyū-gakuen Station.

-Kenkyū-gakuen Station (研究学園駅, Kenkyū-gakuen-eki) is a passenger railway station in the city of Tsukuba, Ibaraki Prefecture, Japan, operated by the Metropolitan Intercity Railway Company.
+Kenkyū-gakuen Station (研究学園駅, Kenkyū-gakuen-eki) is a passenger railway station in the city of Tsukuba, Ibaraki, Japan, operated by the Metropolitan Intercity Railway Company.
 Its station number is TX19.

 Line

 Kenkyū-gakuen Station is served by Metropolitan Intercity Railway Company (Tsukuba Express) and is located 55.6 km from the official starting point of the line at Akihabara Station.

 Station layout

 The station consists of two side opposed side platforms on a viaduct, with the station building located underneath.